bwz5/C-HTTP-Server/README.md

 ## Further work:
 * Add support for other HTTP Request Methods other than GET
 * Implement some form of load balancing

+## TODO:
+* Smooth Weighted round robin load balancing
+* Create servers, connect them to a network (using connect()), create bash scripts for them to run ./server on startup
+* Change the make file to have a maker server and make head rules
+    * Here, head will be the server distributing